Fascia & Soffit Repair in Onslow County, NC

 Find the Cause Before Fixing the Symptom

-We don't just replace rotted boards — we trace the moisture path that caused the rot.
+We don't just replace rotted boards.
+We trace the moisture path that caused the rot.
 Failed drip edge, missing gutter aprons, ice dam damage, or condensation from blocked soffit vents all cause fascia rot.
 We fix the water source first, then replace the damaged wood with materials that resist future failure.

 Cellular PVC & Composite